 Granted, he never gave hugs this close, but this circumstance was unique.
 Erica

 was glad she hadn’t tried to sneak a kiss.
-She felt silly even thinking he’d
+She felt silly thinking he’d want

-want her.
+her.
 A man this yummy had his pick of the crop.
-Women were always trying
+Women were always trying to

-to cozy up to him.
+cozy up to him.
 Beautiful women.
-She’d envied every one of them when he’d
+She’d envied every one of them when he’d cast

-cast that dazzling smile in their direction.
-A smile that promised a night
+that dazzling smile in their direction.
+A smile that promised a night they’d

-they’d never forget.
-She’d wanted to draw them aside afterward for a
+never forget.
+She’d wanted to draw them aside afterward for a blow-by-blow

 kiss and tell.”
 How many times had she heard him say that?
 And there was no